Take a Knee

 6.Screw cup hooks into the sides of the legs from which to hang gardening tools.

-7.Cover the foam in your selected material and place it on the bench to make it more comfortable.
+7.Cover the foam in your selected material and place it on the kneeling pad to make it more comfortable.